 Grace House 2 - Opened in 2001

-Currently houses up to 10 Elementary and Middle School aged girls
+Houses up to 10 Middle School aged girls

 Grace House 3 - Opened in 2002

-Established in 2014, the Transitional Living Program extends Grace House services to girls ages 18-24 who are aging out of the foster care sytem.
-For girls who grow up in foster care, families don't magically appear when they turn 18, nor do resources that have been absent since childhood suddenly become available.
+Established in 2014, the Transitional Living Program extends Grace House services to girls ages 16-21 who are beginning the process of aging out of the foster care system.

 Grace House provides a continuum of care: further guidance and structure for the girls before they assume complete independence.
 TLP girls work with a licensed social worker and life coach to develop measurable goals related to their education, career, and emotional well-being.